An update on the good, the bad and the ugly in the fight against Climate Change

 We can always hope.
 One of the great strengths of American government is that power is never centralized.
 Institutions have checks and balances everywhere you look.
 This means that people have all kinds of ways to work around both the president and Congress.
 For example, Mayor Michael Bloomberg of New York and Governor Jerry Brown of California have formed a nationwide coalition to do the president’s job for him.

 Speaking of the Paris Agreement, that’s not a lost cause either.
 The accord includes a withdrawal period should a country decide to rescind it.
-In this administration’s case, that period ends on November 6, 2020, which is the day after the presidential election in the US.
+In Trump’s case, that period ends on January 21, 2021, which is the day after Inauguraion Day in the US.

-A recent Quinnipiac Poll found that 54% of Americans definitely won’t vote for the president in 2020.
-It looks like the there will be a change in leadership.
-Out of all the countries in the world, one pariah rejects the climate change and the Paris Agreement.
+A recent Quinnipiac Poll found that 54% of Americans “definitely won’t vote for Donald Trump” in 2020.
+It looks like the inauguration won’t be for Trump.
+Out of all the countries in the world, one pariah rejects the Paris Agreement.
 That outcast is the United States.
 Any new president will want to bring the US back in line with international norms.

-As I’m writing this, we are all getting mixed signals on US climate change policy.
+As I’m writing this, we are all getting mixed signals on US climate policy.
 Even though the science has been settled for decades, partisan politics is still a roadblock.
-The current White House makes things worse.
+Trump makes things worse.

 Even so, the tide has turned.
-Movements like America’s Pledge show that we have learned that where there’s a way.
+Movements like America’s Pledge show that where there’s a will there’s a way.
 Sanity will prevail.